Rajiv Nair

 Memberships

-Rajiv is a member of the Police Action Lawyers Group, Young Legal Aid Lawyers and the Inquest Lawyers Group on which he sits on the steering committee.
+Rajiv is a member of the Police Action Lawyers Group, Young Legal Aid Lawyers, The Haldane Society of Socialist Lawyers, and sits on the steering committee of the Inquest Lawyers Group.